JAWS Scripts For Unigram

 - Fixed honoring of the Quick Settings "Focus first chat list entry" option.

-- Fixed the [ C sequence for closing the audio player so it works in Unigram version 7.2.0.5654 and later.
+- Fixed the [ C sequence for closing the audio player so it works in Unigram version 7.2.0.5654 and

 Starting in that version, the Volume button has the same name.